 Blaming the raging migraine headache on the relentless summer heat, I retired early to the simple guest room.
 A twin bed, nightstand with lamp and chair filled the small room drenched in summer humidity.
 Awakened abruptly, much later in the dark of the night, by his words, "Jennie, don't be afraid, I want to talk to you"...but his 250 pound frame, which was double mine, wanted and took much more than I could even begin to understand or imagine.
 The shock physically paralyzed me as though I was hit with a stun gun.
-Slightly before daybreak, I dressed quietly, planning to leave at daylight when I would be able to read the map once again, that would direct me home.
+Slightly before daybreak, I dressed quietly, planning to leave at daylight when I would be able to read the map once again, that would direct me home to safety.
 Clutching the borrowed Samsonite overnight case in my hand, I tiptoed into the living room.
 There he stood blocking the front door.

 Later that summer I contacted Pacific University informing them that I was giving up my four-year grants and scholarships...No, I really can't explain why.
 At this time in history, America's legal system held no consequence for this type of violence.
 The abused were threatened to remain silent.
 The consequence of speaking the truth resulted in much greater abuse...often death.
 As the Sounds of Silence season lifted from America…fifteen years slipped by before I could actually say the word rape out loud; and perhaps the freedom came because the one who came against me died after suffering for twelve years with bone marrow cancer.
 It is not that I wished him dead, I only hoped he would stop hurting teenage girls as I knew I was not the first one, yet prayed I was the last.

 Over a five-year period, I worked on the Lion of Judah Prophetic Worship Glory Ring sporadically which was a continuous struggle with design, ribbons and tinsel.
-In 2003, I enthusiastically e-mailed the evangelist letting him know that as soon as I finish the face, the Glory Ring would be mailed.
+In 2003, I enthusiastically emailed the evangelist letting him know that as soon as I finish the face, the Prophetic Worship Glory Ring would be mailed.
 For everything I tried, I could not finish the face.
 Nothing worked - not tinsel, not sequins, not fabric paint, not embroidery...absolutely nothing.
 In 2004, during prayer, I mentioned the LION of JUDAH Glory Ring, asking the Holy Spirit to please help me finish it.
 HIS profound answer was simply, “Ask for help.”

 One evening when my friend, Pam, and I were visiting, I showed her the Glory Ring and asked her to paint the face, just as the Holy Spirit suggested.
-She did as only a true friend would do, knowing it is nearly impossible to paint on fake fur.
+She did as only a true friend would do, knowing it is truly nearly impossible to paint on fake fur.
 When she brought it to our worship gathering to give to me, after taking one look, I quickly stuffed the finished Prophetic Worship Lion of Judah Glory Ring and all my feelings back in the bag for safekeeping.
 Later, on the way home, the Holy Spirit spoke into my spirit, “Now you have your face.”
 Perhaps one of the strangest phenomena's that happens when you are so brutally violated is that somehow you become so lost, or so broken, or so fragmented that it seems as though you spend the rest of your life trying to find out who you really are or at least where you belong.

 Perception!
 Perhaps it is time that we ask ABBA, ADONAI about our value as human beings, as HIS creation.
 It is about GOD's perception, not ours.
-Hopefully how we treat others reflects HIS perception, not ours.
+Hopefully, how we treat others reflects HIS perception, not ours.
 Because HE gave HIS only begotten Son...

 The statistics in America are staggering as to the countless people that have been so violated by false apostles, prophets, evangelists, pastors, teachers, priests and bishops, and even family members ... not to mention those not proclaiming to be Christians.
-As this Lion of Judah Glory Ring is released, my prayer is for any person who has been so violated, betrayed, and/or deceived will see Jesus Christ face-to-face and experience the fullness of HIS healing love, divine restoration and holy redemption.
+As this Lion of Judah Prophetic Worship Glory Ring is released, my prayer is for any person who has been so violated, betrayed, and/or deceived will see YESHUA face-to-face and experience the fullness of HIS healing love, divine restoration and holy redemption.
 When we know HIM face to face, then our face reflects HIS face…Then our identity is in HIM.
 Then our gifts, callings, anointing and personality are in HIM, through HIM and transformed by HIM because of HIS overt love and grace.
 Repentance and forgiveness are essential, and the rest is just perception.
-Make a commitment to yourself and God that you will not allow any person to steal your true identity in Christ Jesus, as a child of God.
+Make a commitment to yourself and to God that you will not allow any person to steal your true identity in YESHUA, as a child of God.

 As the doors to our stories close...
 In the summer of 1993, at the encouragement of academic counselors I told my mom about the incident, her only comment was, "Have you had an AIDS test?"
 I replied "Yes, for the last 10 years."
 It was never mentioned again until September 2000, shortly before my dad's death.
 With tears streaming down his face, he apologized for not protecting me and that he was so sorry about what Curt Lydic had done to me.
-I did not know until then that my mom had shared the information.
+I did not know until that moment that my mom had shared the information.
 As I was not living at home at the time of the rape, I did not see protecting me as my Dad's responsibility.
 Yet his deep love for me continues to be life changing.